Union of UEA Students: Commercial services

 It was announced during August 2020 that the ShopSU, UNIO, and food sales at BarSU would be taken over by UEA management in exchange for a bailout loan.

-UEASU is "Not for profit, just for students" and as such all profit which is gained from these commercial venues goes straight back into the Union for use on services and activities such as Clubs and socs or the advice centre.

 Controversies

 The UEA Students' Union was given a red rating by Spiked in its recent "free speech" rankings of universities.
 The publication accused the SU of having banned and actively censored ideas and free speech on campus.
 Instances cited include the cancellation of a meeting with a UKIP candidate, the removal of clothing that was seen by the SU as contravening their stance on cultural appropriation as well as the boycotting of various newspapers.

 The SU have also made headlines after banning the university Rugby team and temporarily suspending some members of the Hockey team.